The overall diversity and richness of native species and communities in NSW remains under threat of further decline.

 No significant decline – less than 25% change in distribution

 Over the longer term, the described outcomes for birds have been much better than for mammals, with only 2% of bird species (12 out of 452) becoming extinct compared with 19% of mammals (26 of 138 species).
-Contractions of range of 50% or more (including extinctions) involved only 6% of birds (31 species) compared with 29% of mammals (40 species).
-Range contractions have been experienced by 64% of all mammals.
+Only 6% of birds (31 species) have had a reduced range of 50% or more (including extinctions) compared with 29% of mammals (40 species).
+The range of 64% of all mammal species has decreased.

-The data reveals that, historically, birds have been significantly less susceptible to the pressures resulting in range contraction that have affected other terrestrial vertebrates, particularly mammals.
-If the figures for bird extinctions on Lord Howe Island (where nine of the 12 extinctions occurred), are excluded, the resilience of bird species on mainland NSW is even more pronounced.
+The data reveals that, historically, birds have been significantly less susceptible to the pressures resulting in range reduction that have affected other terrestrial vertebrates, particularly mammals.
+If the figures for bird extinctions on Lord Howe Island (where nine of the 11 extinctions occurred), are excluded, the resilience of bird species on mainland NSW is even more pronounced.

 Current field surveys

 In contrast to the relatively good outcomes for birds recorded over longer time frames, more recent surveys indicate that these outcomes may not be sustainable.
-Shorter-term data on bird populations produced over the previous 15 years shows that the numbers and range of some birds have declined significantly (Garnett et al. 2010; Mahon et al. 2011).
-Populations of woodland birds have declined the most (MacNally et al. 2009; Paton & O’Connor 2010), due to the extensive clearing of woodlands described in the Native Vegetation topic and the decline in habitat condition due to the Millennium Drought.
+Shorter term data on bird populations produced over the previous 15 years shows that the numbers and range of some birds have declined significantly (; ).
+Populations of woodland birds have declined the most ( ; ), due to the extensive clearing of woodlands described in the topic and the decline in habitat condition due to the Millennium Drought.

 The State of Australia’s Birds

-The State of Australia’s Birds 2015 (Birdlife Australia 2015) developed indices for terrestrial birds for various regions and bird groups across Australia.
+The State of Australia’s Birds 2015 () developed indices for terrestrial birds for various regions and bird groups across Australia.
 The indices were developed from rigorous scientific analysis of Australia’s largest dataset of bird sightings, collected by thousands of volunteers across the country.

 These indices describe average outcomes for different groups of bird species.
-The results are quite variable across the different regions defined in the study and across groups (Birdlife Australia 2015).
-For birds that occur in several regions, quite different trends were often observed across these regions - only 10% of 137 species found across three or more regions showed a consistent overall trend.
+The results are quite variable across the different regions defined in the study and across groups ().
+For birds that occur in several regions, quite different trends were often observed – only 10% of 137 species found across three or more regions showed a consistent overall trend.

-Much of the East coast and South-east mainland regions fall within NSW.
-Indices for groups of East coast birds did not follow a uniform pattern, with two indices in 2013 well above the 1999 baseline and five below (see Figure 12.2).
+Much of the east coast and south-east mainland regions are in NSW.
+Indices for groups of east coast birds did not follow a uniform pattern, with two indices in 2013 well above the 1999 baseline and five below (see Figure 12.3).
 While the index value for rainforest birds displayed a marked increase, aerial insectivores and hollow-nesting birds showed clear declines.
-The patterns were less distinct for South-east mainland birds.
-Four indices were slightly above the baseline level and two slightly below, with differing outcomes observed for individual species within most of these groups.
+The patterns were less distinct for south-east mainland birds.
+Four indices were slightly above the baseline level and two slightly below, with differing outcomes observed for individual species in most groups.

 Threatened Species Index for Australian birds

-A collaborative project led by the University of Queensland and Birds Australia is developing a framework for a Threatened Species Index for Australia, based on the Living Planet Index method (Collen et al. 2009).
-A publicly accessible web visualisation app was launched in November 2009 enabling interrogation of the index and data downloads.
-Indexes for other groups are expected to follow.
+A collaborative project led by the University of Queensland and Birds Australia is developing a framework for a Threatened Species Index for Australia, based on the Living Planet Index method (web visualisation app for birds was launched in November 2009 enabling interpretation of the index and data downloads.
+The index measures declines in populations of various bird species.
+Indexes for other groups such as mammals and plants are expected to follow.).
+A publicly accessible

-To develop the Threatened Bird Index for Australia, an aggregated database was compiled with contributions from more than 130 data government and non-government agencies and citizen science groups.
-Bird species were grouped into four functional groups depending on the habitats they prefer in order to relate trends to the threats in those habitats:
+To develop the bird index, an aggregated database was compiled with contributions of data from more than 130 government and non-government agencies and citizen science groups.
+Bird species were grouped into four groups depending on the habitats they prefer to relate trends to the threats in those habitats:

 However, great care is needed in interpreting these early results.
 From the initial baseline set at 1985, the index shows a sharp decline.
-In 1985, data is only available for about four species of shorebirds known to be strongly declining and this is reflected in the results.
-The index pattern flattens out from about 2000 when data for about 20 species is available.
+In 1985, data was only available for about four species of shorebirds known to be strongly declining and this is reflected in the results.
+The index pattern flattens out from about 2000 when data for about 20 species was available.

 - it is likely that a decreasing trend would be observed as all threatened species have been listed due to previously observed declines in their populations